-Healthcare professionals who are interested in advancing their careers in the industry may have an idea of mind of the roles available, but may not know all of the possibilities when it comes to health administration jobs.
+Healthcare professionals who are interested in advancing their careers in the industry may have an idea of the kind of roles available, but may not know all of the possibilities when it comes to health administration jobs.
 For those who earn an online Executive Master of Health Administration from the University of Ottawa’s Telfer School of Management, there are many more types of positions than you might imagine!

 From senior positions in hospitals and pharmaceutical companies, to executive roles in government health agencies, or to nonprofit organizations, Executive MHA graduates are prepared to provide strategic leadership in any healthcare setting.
 By gaining expertise in management, innovation, and data-driven decision making, these professionals become equipped with the skills and knowledge necessary to lead and manage change in their industry.